-Discussion
+4- Discussion

-MBC, unlike breast cancer in women, is a rare and understudied disease.
-The American Cancer Society records for 2020 show the diagnosis of breast cancer in 2620 men and 526 of them died.9 The 5-year ageadjusted incidence of breast cancer in men varies from 0.67 to more than 2.4 per 100,000 people.10 The mean age at diagnosis is 62 years in women and 67 years in men.
-The mean age at diagnosis in our patients was 63.6 \pm 0.12 (31-92), which is close to this value.
-A group of risk factors for MBC identified the general risk factors and genetic factors.
+MBC, unlike breast cancer in women, is a rare and under-studied disease.
+The American Cancer Society records for 2020 have shown the diagnosis of breast cancer in the year in 2620 men and the death in total of 526 men them [9].
+The 5-year age-adjusted incidence of breast cancer in men varies from 0.67 to over 2.4 per 100,000 people [10].
+The mean age at diagnosis is 62 years in women and 67 years in men.
+The mean age at diagnosis in our patients is $63.6 \pm .12 (31-92)$ is close to this value.
+A group of risk factors for MBC identifed this general risk factors and genetic factors.

 General risk factors include age, a positive family history, exposure to high estrogen levels, a history of orchitis/epididymitis, gynecomastia, Klinefelter syndrome, radiation exposure, obesity, and use of external estrogen or testosterone preparations.
-In a very large prospective cohort study, Brinton et al11
+In a very large prospective cohort study, Brinton et al. reported MBC at nearly twice normal for people reporting a history of breast cancer in first-degree relatives.
+The relative risk was 1.92 and the 95% confidence interval was 1.19 to 3.09.
+[11]